Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Introduction

 Standard deep learning architectures are inherently deterministic and do not provide any measure of prediction uncertainty.
-As a result, the deployment of deep learning-based MLIPs in uncertainty-sensitive applications requires the incorporation of specialized methods for its quantification \citep{wen2020uncertainty, hu2022robust, zhu2023fast, bilbrey2025uncertainty}.
-Among the various approaches proposed, deep ensembles (DE)~\citep{Lakshminarayanan2016} have emerged as one of the most widely adopted techniques~\citep{Scalia2020, Zhu2023, tan2023single, Sumer2025}, due to their simplicity and straightforward application.
-In this framework, multiple neural networks are independently trained on the same dataset using different initializations, and the variance across their predictions is used as a proxy for model uncertainty~\citep{Scalia2020, Kahle2022, Zhu2023, Busk2023, Carrete2023}.
-Although DE are effective in practice and relatively simple to implement at inference time, they sometimes lead to overconfident predictions in regions of configuration space that are poorly represented in the training data~\citep{Lu2023}.
+As a result, the deployment of deep learning-based MLIPs in uncertainty-sensitive applications requires the incorporation of specialized methods for its quantification, such as dropout~\citep{wen2020uncertainty}, conformal prediction~\citep{hu2022robust}, Gaussian Mixture Model~\citep{zhu2023fast}, and quantile regression~\citep{bilbrey2025uncertainty}.
+Among the various approaches proposed, deep ensembles (DE), proposed initially in the work from Lakshminarayanan et al.~\citep{Lakshminarayanan2016}, have emerged as one of the most widely adopted techniques~\citep{Scalia2020}, due to their simplicity and straightforward application to more complicated network architectures~\citep{Carrete2023}, and their robust performance~\citep{tan2023single}.
+In its initial formulation, the ensembling was achieved by training multiple neural networks independently with different initializations on the same dataset, and the variance across their predictions is used as a proxy for model uncertainty.
+Subsequently, several alternative ensembling strategies have been proposed to compute uncertainty and are nowadays more commonly used, like committee neural networks ~\citep{schran2020committee} and multi-head architectures~\citep{beck2025multi}, which allow to obtain uncertainty estimates, lowering the computational cost of training and forwarding completely different models.
+Although DE are effective in practice and relatively simple to implement at inference time, they sometimes lead to overconfident predictions in regions of configuration space that are poorly represented in the training data~\citep{Lu2023, Kahle2022}.

 In addition to DE, a specialized class of neural networks has emerged to intrinsically offer a measure of their predictions uncertainties by including the Bayesian formalism into the network architecture, the so-called Bayesian Neural Networks (BNNs)~\citep{mackay1992}.
 BNNs are grounded in the Bayesian probability framework, which treats model parameters, i.e. weights and biases, as random variables with prior distributions~\citep{Jospin2020}.
 By incorporating Bayes theorem, BNNs place a posterior distribution over the model parameters conditioned on the training data.
 Predictions are then obtained by sampling from the resulting predictive distribution, which propagates parameter uncertainty and naturally captures uncertainty in the model’s outputs.
 Given a dataset $\mathbf{X}, \mathbf{Y}$ where $\mathbf{X}$ is the descriptor matrix and $\mathbf{Y}$ are the reference targets and the model parameters $\mathbf{w}$, the posterior distribution is computed using Bayes’ theorem: